zaru-noodles/Advent-of-Code/README.md

 Collection of Advent of Code solutions

-Started in 2022 and achieved 500 stars :D
+Started in 2022 and have obtained all 524 stars :D